 Second-Generation: RAV4 Years to Avoid (2001-2003)

 Another area the Toyota RAV4 did not impress was safety.
-The Insurance Institute of Highway Safety (IIHS) gave the RAV4 a grade of poor for the side crash test.
-Although, if the RAV4 was equipped with safety-side airbags, the grade would go up to good.
+The Insurance Institute of Highway Safety (IIHS) gave the RAV4 a poor grade for the side crash test.
+Although, if the RAV4 were equipped with safety-side airbags, the rating would likely improve.
 If this is a concern to you as a buyer, make sure to find out if this option is on the vehicle.
 In 2004, vehicle stability control was added as a standard to raise the RAV4’s total safety score.

 THE BEST SEDANS WITH HIGH GROUND CLEARANCE